openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## Looking forward to 2026

 We're inviting all of our partners and backers to another year of supporting web platform documentation for the benefit of web developers, designers, and users around the world.
-We aim to continue with our [mission](https://github.com/openwebdocs/project/blob/main/charter.md) and foster collaborations with existing initiatives to improve the general developer experience for people developing for the web, and, in-turn, a better experience for those accessing the web.
+We aim to continue with our [mission](https://github.com/openwebdocs/project/blob/main/charter.md) and foster collaborations with existing initiatives to improve the general developer experience for people developing for the web—and, in turn, a better experience for those accessing the web.
 We consider web platform docs critical digital infrastructure, and we work cooperatively to ensure its long-term health.

 We are funded by corporate and individual donations.
 If your organization or project is interested in advancing open web platform documentation, we would love to hear from you!
 Please reach out to [florian@openwebdocs.org](mailto:florian@openwebdocs.org).